An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

-Recently, \citet{Lucey22}, \citet{Sestito23} and \citet{Sestito24gh} discussed that the [X/Fe] of the inner Galactic VMP stars are similar to those of the MW halo.
+Recently, \citet{Lucey22} and \citet{Sestito23} discussed that the [X/Fe] of the inner Galactic VMP stars are similar to those of the MW halo.
 Their findings also confirm that multiple formation sites are responsible for the scatter in the [X/Fe], a scenario similarly valid for the MW halo.
-The MAD ratios in Figure~\ref{Fig:MAD} between the bulge and our targets (black circles) are always $>1$, except for Ni ($\sim0.9$) and Eu ($\sim0.7$).
-This result indicates a smaller spread for most of the [X/Fe] in \textit{Loki} than in the MW bulge.
+The MAD ratios in Figure~\ref{Fig:MAD} between the bulge and our targets (black circles) are always $>1.4$, which indicates smaller [X/Fe] dispersions for the latter, as the comparison with the MW halo.